 If you’re considering a new endeavour it makes sense to research what others are doing in that space.
 Starting a blog is no different.
-Soaking up lots of varying examples of blogging at its best is an important step in my opinion because it helps maximise your chances of success.
+Soaking up lots of examples of the best blogs is an important step because it helps maximise your chances of success.

-It increases your general knowledge of what works, helps clarify what you’re most curious about (i.e. your blog topic), and empowers you to make it happen.
+It introduces you to content marketing (including email marketing), increases your general knowledge of what works, helps clarify what you’re most curious about (i.e. your blog ideas), and empowers you to make it happen.

-There is no rule book on this, nor is there anything wrong with wanting to mimic certain elements (design, voice, topic, etc) that you see on other blogs.
-In fact, I encourage it: this is how you’re blog will come to life.
+There is no rule book on this, nor is there anything wrong with creating a blog that mimics certain elements (design, voice, topic, etc) that you’ve seen elsewhere.

 Table Of Contents